cmrust/VineyardMonitor-ATT/README.md

 The goal of this project is to create a portable sensor unit that can detect useful data for plant growers such as light levels and temperature.
 The unit, wirelessly connected to the internet, then relays data back to the AT&T M2X servers where it's stored for analysis.

 The temperature and light logs are graphed in real time, and this data is viewable immediately.
-We're leveraging another feature of M2X called 'triggers' that sends alerts based on user defined conditions.
+We're also leveraging another feature of M2X called 'triggers' that sends alerts based on user defined conditions.
 For instance, if the temperature gets too hot.
 We're using a web-service called requestb.in to catch those alerts from M2X for us.
 When a trigger is caught, we print an alert to the unit's screen, play a sound and send a text message.

 Included Files
 --------------